forwinder15/wlamm/content/posts/2019-03-25--does-a-diesel-mechanic-need-a-cdl/index.md

 ###Ok, you are gonna get your CDL.
 Here is how to it in 4 steps.

 The requirements to get a CDL are moderately different from each state, but these 4 steps are a guideline on what to expect.
 For more on the specific steps, go to your states specific dmv webpage.
+There is also a great study guide on Amazon it's called [CDL Exam Secrets - CDL Practice Tests & All CDL Endorsements Study Guide (Link To Amazon)](https://www.amazon.com/gp/product/1609712927/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1609712927&linkCode=as2&tag=learndiesels-20&linkId=66db4075617c4b9869cfdd631781d79d).
+The guide includes help for all the areas of the CDL test and endorsements.
+The area for pre-trip inspection is really good.
+That will likely be the most difficult part.
+It has great reviews.
+Check it out.

 **1. Check out the CDL requirements**
 For starters, you should review the CDL Requirements section of the manual to determine if you will qualify for a CDL.
 Some of these requirements include a minimum age and certain health requirements.
 Meeting these will make sure things go smoothly throughout the entire process of applying for your CDL.